ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/us_ticker.md

 ### Microsecond ticker

 Implementing the microsecond ticker enables Mbed OS to perform operations that require precise timing.
-You can use this API to shedule events, record elapsed time and perform submillisecond delays.
+You can use this API to schedule events, record elapsed time and perform submillisecond delays.

 <span class="warnings">**Warning:** We are changing the microsecond ticker HAL API in an upcoming release of Mbed OS.
 You can find details on how it may affect you in the [implementing the microsecond ticker API](#implementing-the-microsecond-ticker-api) section.